digitalsoftwaresolutions/MacOS-PPTP/README.md

 MacOS PPTP Interface using System's PPTP Plugin (Experimental)

 # Note
-UI Interface system is not stable at all (I've wrote it at 4:00 am without any knowledge about PySide2)<br>
+UI system is not stable at all (I've wrote it at 4:00 am without any knowledge about PySide2)<br>
 You should run these scripts as ROOT or it will not work

 # Supported Systems